cpjobling/eg-151-microcontrollers/eg-151-assessment-2020-2021.md

 Module assessment components: Laboratory Introduction (5%) + Laboratory work (20%) + Class test (40%) + Mini-project (35%)

-## Canvas site
+## Access to the Digital Learning Platform

-Full documentation of practical component for each component are provided in the **Module Content** section of the **My Studies** (Blackboard) site for EG-151.
-Practice test questions will be made available in the **Assessment and Feedback** section of the module site.
+Access to course resources, on-demand activities, timetabled classes, formative quizzes, discussions and full instructions for the practical exercises for each component are provided in the **[Course Content](https://canvas.swansea.ac.uk/courses/15930/modules) (Modules)** section of the Canvas site for **[2021_EG-151 Microcontrollers](https://canvas.swansea.ac.uk/courses/15930)**.
+Practice test questions will be made available in the **Assessment and Feedback** section of the Canvas site.

 ---